← Index

 // Reflection

-SWRM is the project I return to when I need to remember that data products don't have to feel like data products.
-The screen I'm most proud of from that year is an animation nobody asked for, that explained everything without a word.
+SWRM is the project I go back to when I need to remember that data products don't have to feel like data products.
+The screen I'm proudest of from that year is an animation nobody on the brief asked me to build.
+We shipped it anyway, and it carried the whole story.